-4.4.6 Switch between SIM Cards Configuration
+4.3.6 Switch between SIM Cards Configuration

-In the lower part of the 1st (2nd) Mobile WAN Configuration page you can specify the rules for toggling between the two SIM cards.
+In the lower part of the configuration form you can specify the rules for toggling between the two SIM cards.

 The router will automatically toggle between the SIM cards and their individual setups depending on the configuration settings specified here (manual permission, roaming, data limit, binary inputs state).
 Note that the SIM card selected for connection establishment is the result of the logical product (AND) of the configuration here (table below).